seanbecker15/seanbecker15/README.md

-# Welcome to my GitHub!
+# Sean Becker - GitHub Home

 ## Here's what I've been up to...
 - Fubo SmartTV Platform